damart25/velox/build_notes.md

 AR - In case gflags installed on

 Install Gflags from source.
-Do this on x64 VS command prompt.
+Do this on x64 VS command prompt (and not Powershell)
 ```
 git clone https://github.com/gflags/gflags
 cd gflags